Musicking Communities Symposium Schedule

 Abstract

 Between 1994 and 2006, the John S. and James.
-L Knight Foundation sought to “transform” the orchestra into a “relevant” organization.
-The foundation’s Magic of Music Initiative preliminarilyencouraged orchestras to provide opportunities for community formation through orchestral musicking through community engagement.
-Yet, the initiative's final report starkly contrasts this outwardly altruistic perspective, casting the community as consumers and insisting that an orchestra must acquiesce to market demands in order to truly benefit its community.
+L Knight Foundation sought to “transform” the orchestra into a “relevant” organization for individual communities.
+The foundation’s Magic of Music Initiative preliminarily encouraged orchestras to provide opportunities for community formation through revolutionary orchestral concerts.
+Yet, the initiative's final report starkly contrasts this perspective, casting the community as consumers and insisting that an orchestra must acquiesce to market demands in order to truly benefit its community.
 By tracking the Magic of Music Initiative’s evolving deployments of neoliberal analytics, this paper argues that the Knight Foundation’s recasting of the orchestra as a “social benefit” to its communities set the stage for orchestral management’s mass adoption of a form of Wendy Brown’s “neoliberal rationality” that I call “neo-philanthropy.”
-While scholars such as Patricia Nickel, Megan Tompkins-Stange, and Robert Reich have identified how democratically controlled public policy can be subverted by philanthropic organizations, such theorization has yet to be applied towards music institutions.
-Using this scholarship, I argue musical institutions’ focus on neoliberal rationality interrupts and distracts from the duty of tax-exempt organizations to serve their community, perpetuating the orchestra’s tendency to be a charitable solution in search of a community problem.
-Under neoliberal rationality the orchestra becomes a profit-seeking entity, even as it maintains its charitable status.
-Ultimately the Magic of Music Initiative represents a profoundly wasted opportunity to envision musicking that creates communal benefit and theorize about what a musicking practice based on communal values would sound like.

 Biography

 Eric Whitmer is a third-year Ph.D. student in musicology at the University of Michigan.
 Their research draws from the fields of disability studies and digital studies, and seeks to understand how and why people utilize music to make the world "better" (big scare quotes intended).
 Eric's most recent published work appears in the Journal of Music Pedagogy on access in the music history classroom.
-Besides thinking and talking about music, Eric also plays music as a percussionist and carillonist and is the Resident Carillonist at Grosse Pointe Memorial Church.
+Besides thinking and talking about music, Eric also plays music as a percussionist and carillonist and is the resident carillonist at Grosse Pointe Memorial Church.

 3:30 – 3:45p